-DOSAGE AND ADMINISTRATION
+DoSAGE AND ADMINISTRATION

 Dosage should be adjusted according to the severity of the pain and the response of the patient.
 It may occasionally be necessary to exceed the usual dosage recommended below in cases of more severe pain or in those patients who have become tolerant to the analgesic effect of opioids.
 If pain is constant, the opioid analgesic should be given at regular intervals on an around-the-clock schedule.
-ENDOCET tablets are given orally.

-ENDOCET 10 mg/325 mg
+Oxycodone and acetaminophen tablets are given orally.
+The usual adult dosage is one tablet every 6 hours as needed for pain.
+The total daily dose of acetaminophen should not exceed 4 grams.
+The maximal daily dose of oxycodone and acetaminophen 5 mg/325 mg is 12 tablets.